Felipe-Tommaselli/advanced-control/README.md

 # Advanced Control

 Compiled from Advanced Control code, including:
-- SEL0367-Adaptive Control
+- SEL0367-Adaptive Control (Undergrad)
-- SEL0326-Linear Systems Control
+- SEL0326- Linear Systems Control (Undergrad)
-- SEL0359- Digital Control
+- SEL0359- Digital Control (Undergrad)
+- SEM5928- Control Systems (PhD)

 All programs developed in the discipline were written in Python and are for educational purposes only.

 ## Goals